sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 INSERT INTO doggos VALUES ('Floof Missile', true);
 ```

-Now let's delete both containers, type in `exit` to stop the client (the container is deleted because we used `--rm`), and then `docker rm -f docker-110-mysql` for the container running as a daemon.
+Now let's delete both containers, type in `exit` to stop the client (the container is deleted because we used `--rm`), and then `docker rm -f docker-110-mysql` for the MySQL container running as a daemon.

-But what about that data we just added, where will that go?!
+But what about that data we just added, where will that go!?

-This is where the Docker volumes come in.
+This is where Docker volumes come in.

-If we have a [look at the Dockerfile for mysql](https://github.com/docker-library/mysql/blob/fc3e856313423dc2d6a8d74cfd6b678582090fc7/8.0/Dockerfile), we see the `EXPOSE` directive again, this time set to the standard mysql port.
+If we have a [look at the Dockerfile for mysql](https://github.com/docker-library/mysql/blob/fc3e856313423dc2d6a8d74cfd6b678582090fc7/8.0/Dockerfile), we see the `EXPOSE` directive again, this time set to the standard MySQL port.

 There's a number of other directives in this Dockerfile, but specifically there's `VOLUME` on line 65.
-It comes with a path as an argument.
+It comes with a path in the container as an argument.

 MySQL as a database persists it's data to disk, can you guess where?
 Yeah! `/var/lib/mysql`.
-Which we gave a name when we started mysql earlier.
+Which we gave a name when we started MySQL earlier.

 By using `VOLUME` we're saying to Docker that our container may read and write data to this directory and it'd be handy to keep it around.

 Try running `docker volume ls`.
 We get a list of volumes, and there should be one called `docker-110-mysql-volume`.

-How about we run mysql again, giving it the same name for the volume, and then connect with the client?
+How about we run MySQL again, giving it the same name for the volume.

 ```
 docker run -d -v docker-110-mysql-volume:/var/lib/mysql -p 3306:3306 -e MYSQL_DATABASE=docker -e MYSQL_ROOT_PASSWORD=hunter2 --name docker-110-mysql mysql
 ```

+Then let's connected to it using the client again.

 ```
 docker run -it --rm --link docker-110-mysql:mysql mysql sh -c 'exec mysql -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT" -uroot -p"$MYSQL_ENV_MYSQL_ROOT_PASSWORD" --database "$MYSQL_ENV_MYSQL_DATABASE"'